 Bigger heads contain bigger brains, which have more neurons (brain cells), which make people smarter.

-The latest neuroscience research suggests there’s a twist.
+However, the latest neuroscience research suggests there’s a twist.

 When you ‘listen’ electrically to the brain running, the more intelligent ones make less ‘noise’.